phonghuule/Build-Sentiment-Analysis-App/README.md

-This lab is provided as part of **[AWS Innovate Modern Applications Edition](https://aws.amazon.com/events/aws-innovate/apj/modern-apps/)**
+This lab is provided as part of **[AWS Innovate Modern Applications Edition](https://aws.amazon.com/events/aws-innovate/apj/modern-apps/)**.

-Click [here](https://github.com/phonghuule/aws-innovate-data) to explore the full list of hands-on labs.
+Click [here](https://github.com/phonghuule/aws-innovate-modern-applications-2022) to explore the full list of hands-on labs.

-:information_source: You will run this lab in your own AWS account in **us-east-1**.
+ℹ️ You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to avoid future costs.

 # Build a Sentiment Analysis App in minutes using Amplify Framework